AnthonySteele/anthonysteele.github.io/AgainstAutomapper.md

 Let me repeat that:

-* If the mapping is trivial, you're better without AutoMapper because it's simple to do without it.
+* If the mapping is trivial, then you're better without AutoMapper because it's simple to do without it.
-* And if the mapping is _not_ trivial then you're better off without it because of that complexity.
+* If the mapping is _not_ trivial then you're better off without AutoMapper because of that complexity.

 Mappings in dumb code is [Boring Technology](http://boringtechnology.club).
 AutoMapper is [Clever code](https://guifroes.com/clever-code-is-bad/).
 Clever code  doesn't impress me.
 Boring code with zero dependencies does.

 ### AutoMapper will attract hidden business logic

 AutoMapper is supposedly transparent.
 It's pretty clear what it  _should_ be doing in e.g. `var viewModel = mapper.Map<CustomerViewModel>(dataModel);`.

 Emphasis on _should_.
 It's completely hiding the details of what it _is actually_ doing in the mapping.
 I have run into confusion and complexity on occasion here.
 It would be nice if the mapping was straightforward, but often it isn't.
 And the mapping is "non-local" - i.e. not easy to step into or find from the call site.

 AutoMapper configuration tends to attract business logic.
 I have seen significant facts about how the business logic works, embedded in AutoMapper field mappings, which is not the place for them.

 When I have to maintain a "mature" codebase that has been worked on for several years, and I see that it uses AutoMapper, my heart sinks a bit because I know that there are almost always going to be difficulties hidden therein.
 I know that they _should_ not be difficulties of business logic in the mapping.
 And yet there usually are.
 It attracts trouble rather than being the "pit of success".